awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`Ipv6Addresses`](#asff-resourcedetails-awsec2networkinterface-ipv6addresses)**
 Optional
-The IPv6 addresses associated with the network interface\.
+The IPv6 addresses that are associated with the network interface\.
 **Type:** Array of objects

 **`NetworkInterfaceId`**